Dolphins Aim to Unite Community Through Football

 Incognito Hates Taxes, Rookies And Jonathan MartinI hate this Incognito/ Martin thing so much that I hate that I even have to address it, but I do.
 I am so mad at all the media and fan speculation about this.
 We have no idea what really happened and I am not sure we ever will despite what the NFL will tell us.
 I do know that we need to move slowly and carefully with this as a fan base and we have to stop jumping to conclusions.

 I also want to mention that situations like this are EXACTLY why I like to keep things positive.
-Believe it or not, players are people and they need our support.
-Players want to play for franchises that will support them through thick and thin.

 Ben Volin wrote an article today speculating about the reasoning behind Martin’s blaming of Incognito AFTER the Dolphins said they were going to put him on the Non Football Injury list.
 The quick summary is that Martin needed to get out, but he wanted to keep getting paid so he blamed Incognito.